AndrewC101/PokemonTrueRed/README.md

 - Some trainers give bonus money when defeated.
 There are three levels of bonus money
   - Bonus equal to normal prize money - given by Elite Four and a few mini bosses
   - Bonus equal to 10 X normal prize money - given by optional bosses
-  - Bonus equal to 100 X normal prize money - given by the strongest optional boss
+  - Bonus equal to 100 X normal prize money - given by the strongest 3 optional bosses
 - Exp.ALL now gives full exp and stat exp to all Pokemon in the party
 - Exp.All can be obtained by catching 100 Pokemon or bought at Elite Four shop
 - Critical hit rate is still based on speed but is half of vanilla values, so fast Pokemon have about 12% crit rate